 Acute Eosinophilic Pneumonia

-It’s an idiopathic acute febrile illness of less than seven day’s duration with severe hypoxemia; pulmonary infiltrates, and no history of asthma.
+It’s an idiopathic acute febrile illness that occurs in a span of less than seven days characterized by severe hypoxemia; pulmonary infiltrates, and no history of asthma.

 Chronic Eosinophilic Pneumonia

-It presents with significant systemic symptoms including fever, chills, night sweats, cough, anorexia and weight loss of several weeks to months duration.
+It presents with significant systemic symptoms including fever, chills, night sweats, cough, anorexia and weight loss over a duration of several weeks to months.
 The chest x-ray classically shows peripheral infiltrates resembling a photographic negative of pulmonary edema.
-Dramatic clearing of symptoms and chest x-ray is often noted within 48 hours after initiation of corticosteroids therapy.
+Dramatic clearing of symptoms and chest x-ray peripherals infiltrates is often noted within 48 hours after initiation of corticosteroid therapy.

 Allergic bronchopulmonary mycosis

-- Suspect allergic bronchopulmonary mycosis if a patient with eosinophilic pneumonia has bronchial asthma and wheal-and-flare skin rection to Aspergillus or other fungal antigens.
+Allergic bronchopulmonary mycosis should be suspected if a patient with eosinophilic pneumonia has bronchial asthma and wheal-and-flare skin reaction due to Aspergillus or other fungal antigens.
 A. fumigatus is the most common cause.

-- This disease should be distinguished from Churg-Strauss Syndrome, which also associated with bronchial asthma.
+This disease should be distinguished from Churg-Strauss Syndrome, which is also associated with bronchial asthma.

-- Different parasitic infestations can result in pulmonary eosinophilia, such as Ascaris spp., Ancyclostoma spp., Toxocara spp., and Strongyloides stercoralis.
+Different parasitic infestations can result in pulmonary eosinophilia, such as Ascaris spp., Ancylostoma spp., Toxocara spp., and Strongyloides stercoralis.

-- Suspect parasitic-induced eosinophilia in patients with recent travel history.
+Suspect parasitic-induced eosinophilia in patients with a recent travel history.